just1mitch/agents-project/README.md

 ## Create the conda environment
 1. Navigate to root directory (where environment.yml file is located)
-2. In a conda shell, run `conda env create -f environment.yml`
+2. In a conda shell, run `conda env create -f env.yml`
 3. Once environment is created, run `conda activate mario`
 4. Follow steps to run the agents from within the environment

+> If you plan to train/run any of the RL Agents (DDQN and SB3 PPO) it is reccomended to install PyTorch and it's requirements locally to take advantage of a CUDA GPU https://pytorch.org/get-started/locally/

 ## **OpenCV Agent**